Alumni Chapter Replenishment Grants

 - The scholarship office also may discuss a selection with the alumni office and the chapter; if a student’s financial need circumstances have changed.

-- BYU Alumni sends notification to the grant recipients through the university’s AIM system.
+- BYU Alumni sends notification to the grant recipients through the university’s AIM system by May 15th.

 - After receiving notification of the final approval, alumni chapters are encouraged to send their own letters of congratulation to the recipients and make a public presentation of the grant.